 As mentioned previously, paper towels are one of the best substrates for juvenile leopard geckos (as well as sick geckos), but they can also be used for an adult leopard gecko.
 With paper towels, there are no worries about ingestion or inhalation of a substrate and they are very absorbent, hygienic, and easy to clean, which reduces the chance of illness.
 It also makes monitoring health (e.g. eating, bowel movements) easy.

-The downside to paper towels is that your gecko cannot burrow in them and they are not natural to their native habitats.
-If your gecko doesn't like to burrow and you aren't worried about a natural looking environment then consider paper towels as a substrate for your leopard gecko.
+The downside to paper towels is that your gecko cannot burrow in them, and they are not natural to their native habitats.
+If your gecko doesn't like to burrow and you aren't worried about a natural-looking environment, consider paper towels as a substrate for your leopard gecko.

 Like paper towels, paper sheets are simple but safe and make it easy to clean your leopard gecko's cage.
 You can get brown butcher paper or unprinted newsprint quite economically and just replace the substrate when it is soiled.

 Shredded paper beddings are also available and are typically safe for leopard geckos to burrow in.
 They don't often ingest paper bedding, but if they do, the paper used gets very soft and should pass through your gecko without an issue.

 This is also easy to clean and carries little risk of ingestion (watch for loose threads that could possibly be ingested or trap a leg), but some carpets can be a bit rough for gecko skin (monitor your leopard gecko's belly for any redness).
 Keep two pieces on hand to make cleaning easier.
 When one is soiled, remove it for a thorough cleaning and replace it with the second piece.
 When the soiled one is disinfected and dry, you can just swap them out again).